MyBord/mybord-client/docs/architecture.md

   * a space to put notes regarding a current branch / pr.
 * **`node_modules`:**
   * folder that holds all npm packages. should be git ignored.
+* **server/:**
+  * folder that contains the application server source code.
 * **src/:**
-  * folder that contains the application source code.
+  * folder that contains the application client-side source code.
 * **`.babelrc`:**
   * babel configs.
 * **`.eslintrc.js`:**